Related Resource: Shareable Graphic

 We envision a world where every person is respected in their right to parent, not to parent, and the right to raise children in safe and healthy communities.
 We believe that people are capable of determining what is best for their body, future, and health care – which includes the decision to have an abortion.
 Reproaction staunchly fights for more access to abortion within the medical system.
 So too, we respect the decision of people to end their pregnancies on their own and outside of a clinical setting.

-The goal of Reproaction’s campaign on self-managed abortion is to raise awareness of self-managed abortion in order to reduce stigma and build grassroots support to change unjust laws.
-We see raising public consciousness of self-managed abortion as the first step in the journey to making misoprostol available to any pregnant person legally, affordably, and conveniently.
+The goal of Reproaction’s campaign on self-managed abortion is to raise awareness of self-managed abortion with pills in order to reduce stigma and build grassroots support to change unjust laws.
+We see raising public consciousness of self-managed abortion with pills as the first step in the journey to making misoprostol or a combination of Mifepristone and misoprostol available to any pregnant person legally, affordably, and conveniently.